santaclz/OogaBooga/README.md

 # About OogaBooga

-OogaBooga syntax is similar to C. There is no function types only labels.
+OogaBooga syntax is similar to C. There are no function types, only labels.

 ### Data types
 ```